tcdev42/re/README.md

 In each case the binaries were disassembled, analysed and annotated - in most cases - down to the instruction level (either self-documenting via labels, or commented).
 Subroutines and data elements are given meaningful labels and principal data structures are documented.

-It should be possible to reassemble the code and recreate the original binary, or completely relocate the program (asm files available on request).
+It should be possible to reassemble the code and recreate the original binary, or completely relocate the program.
+Some games include asm listings with enhancements and/or options to build for other targets.
+(If not included, asm files generally available on request).

-Some of these have been used as the basis for a transcode to another CPU in ASM, or C code (or in some cases, both).
+Some of these RE's have been used as the basis for a transcode to another CPU in ASM, or C code (or in some cases, both).

 Currently, the repository comprises:

 ## Arcade:

 - Asteroids
+- Space Invaders (invaders)
 - Xevious

 ## Computer: